St. Paul's Co-educational College: History

-In 1927, the College was moved to 33 MacDonnell Road, and became the site of the school since then.
+In 1927, the College was moved to 33 MacDonnell Road, and has remained as the location of the school since then.

 In 1932, the College adopted the school badge that is still used now.

+Amidst the outbreak of the Second World War and Japanese occupation of Hong Kong in 1942, the College suspended all operations.
 In 1945, the College resumed operation while St. Paul's Boys' College moved in.
 Since then, the College began to accept both boys and girls, and became the first co-educational school in Hong Kong.
-As the College transformed from a girls school to a co-educational school, a whole-day primary school was established.
-Mr Maak Ying Kei was appointed as the Headteacher of the primary school.
+As the College transformed from a girls school to a co-educational school, a whole-day primary school was established, and Mr Maak Ying Kei was appointed as the Headteacher of the primary school.

 When St. Paul's Boys' College moved back to their campus in Bonham Road in 1950, the school continued to accept both boys and girls, remaining co-educational.
 Before the primary school changed into an AM and PM school in 1957, it moved to 1 Calder Path.
 The position of Headteacher in the PM primary school was taken up by Ms Fok Lan Hing.
 In 1959, the new west wing of the College was completed as part of the secondary school.

+In October 1969, the school established their first aid service for boys, the St Paul's Ambulance Cadet Division under Hong Kong St John Ambulance.
+A Nursing division for girls was later set up.

 Exam results

-St. Paul's Co-educational College has produced 13 perfect scorers "10As" in the history of Hong Kong Certificate of Education Examination (HKCEE) and 15 "Top Scorers" and "Super Top Scorers" in the history of Hong Kong Diploma of Secondary Education Examination (HKDSE).
+St. Paul's Co-educational College has produced 13 perfect scorers "10As" in the history of Hong Kong Certificate of Education Examination (HKCEE) and 22 "Top Scorers" and "Super Top Scorers" in Hong Kong Diploma of Secondary Education Examination (HKDSE).

 7 x 5** "Top Scorers" are candidates who obtained perfect scores of 5** in each of the four core subjects and three electives.

 8 x 5** "Super Top Scorers" are candidates who obtained seven Level 5** in four core subjects and three electives, and an additional Level 5** in the Mathematics Extended (M1/M2) module.